 - And #3 if you look at performance at load points around 1ms Average Response Time (ART).

-- The NetApp system uses RAID-DP, similar to RAID-6, whereas the other entries use RAID-10 – performance would be far lower for the other entries with RAID-6
+- The NetApp system uses RAID-DP, similar to RAID-6, whereas the other entries use RAID-10 (typically, RAID-6 is considered slower than RAID-10).

-- In addition, the FAS8080 shows the best storage efficiency, by far, of any SPC-1 submission to date (and without using compression or deduplication).
+- In addition, the FAS8080 shows the best storage efficiency, by far, of any Top Ten SPC-1 submission (and without using compression or deduplication).

 - The FAS8080 offers far more functionality than any other system in the list.

 We also recently posted results with the NetApp EF560 – the other major hardware platform NetApp offers.
 See my post here and the official results here.
 Different value proposition for that platform – less features but very low ART and great cost effectiveness are the key themes for the EF560.

 In this post I want to explain the current Clustered Data ONTAP results and why they are important.

 Solid state storage technologies are becoming increasingly popular.

 The challenge with flash offerings from most vendors is that customers typically either have to give up a lot in order to get the high performance of flash, or have to combine 4-5 different products into a complex “solution” in order to satisfy different requirements.